Disc Golf Weight Explained – Choosing the Best Disc Weight

 Why Weight Matters in Disc Golf

-When it comes to choosing the best disc golf disc, getting the right weight makes a difference as the weight of a disc affects it’s speed, stability and the way it will fly.
+When it comes to choosing the best disc golf disc, getting the right weight is an important factor.
+The weight of a disc affects its speed, stability and the way it will fly.
 Understanding this relationship can provide a significant advantage in the discs you choose to purchase and throw on the course.

 Release Velocity and it’s Relationship to Distance

-The faster you’re able to throw the disc, the more potential it will have to get more distance.
+The faster you’re able to throw the disc, the greater your potential to get more distance.
 This provides a relationship between the release velocity of a throw and the distance the disc travels.

-According to Best Disc Golf discs Youtube, for every additional mile per hour in speed at release, there is an average increase of 7.2 feet in distance.
+According to a Best Disc Golf Discs Youtube video, for every additional mile per hour in speed at release, there is an average increase of 7.2 feet in distance.
 So the easiest way to get more “arm speed” and throw faster is by increasing your release velocity with lighter weight discs.

 Research shows that reducing the disc weight can lead to an increase in throw speed.
 For instance, shaving off 20 grams from a disc’s weight can enhance the speed by 6.5 miles per hour.
 Theoretically, this could result in an impressive gain of 47 feet in distance.